Jiang Ziya: Background

 The last ruler of the Shang dynasty, King Zhou of Shang, was a tyrant who spent his days with his favorite concubine Daji and executing or punishing officials.
 After faithfully serving the Shang court for approximately twenty years, Jiang came to find King Zhou insufferable, and feigned madness in order to escape court life and the ruler's power.
 Jiang was an expert in military affairs and hoped that someday someone would call on him to help overthrow the king.
 Jiang disappeared, only to resurface in the Zhou countryside at the apocryphal age of seventy-two, when he was recruited by King Wen of Zhou and became instrumental in Zhou affairs.
 It is said that, while in exile, he continued to wait placidly, fishing in a tributary of the Wei River (near today's Xi'an) using a barbless hook or even no hook at all, on the theory that the fish would come to him of their own volition when they were ready.
+This became a standard reference for later recluses, who might sometimes "fish for fame" instead of "fishing for fish."

 According to legend, Jiang Ziya was born into a poor family who left him in the wild to die, but animals cared for him and kept him alive until a noble woman found him.
 She gave the boy the name Ziya and raised him as her son.
 By the age of ten, he had already mastered mystical arts, and at eighteen, he set off in search of a master.
 On the journey, he met a celestial being who told him that his place was not with the immortals.
 Instead, his destiny was to end the cruel reign of the Shang.
 Thus, Jiang Ziya returned home to fulfill his destiny.